 Compostable plastics are derived from renewable materials like corn, potato starches, soy protein, and lactic acid.

 In the United States, the Federal Trade Commission (FTC) requires companies that market their products as compostable to show reliable scientific evidence that all materials in the product or package will safely break down into, or become part of, usable compost in the same amount of time as the materials with which it is composted.
+The FTC uses the internationally-recognized ASTM D6400 standard specification for the labeling of plastics designed to be aerobically composted in municipal or industrial facilities.

 Read our blog post: Biodegradable vs. Compostable: What’s the Difference?